-Last updated on July 30, 2024
+Last updated on April 16, 2025

-In addition to the operating costs and the lack of a simple, quick way to advertise their routes and market their brands, a full-size food truck was an uncertain and often expensive proposition.
+In addition to operating costs and the lack of a simple, quick way to advertise their routes and market their brands, a full-size food truck was an uncertain and often expensive proposition.
 Thanks to social media and smartphones, food truck entrees can now follow the market—and vice versa.

 And failing.